-Through a $13 million partnership with The MasterCard Foundation in Canada, Ashesi has been able to expand its existing scholarship programme.
-Half of the scholarships funded by The MasterCard Foundation will be awarded to non-Ghanaians.
-This scholarship covers not only the full tuition, but also includes housing in Ashesi’s residence halls, meals on campus, a free laptop, spending money and annual trips home for international students after the second year.
+Through a funding partnership with The MasterCard Foundation in Canada, Ashesi has been able to expand its existing scholarship programme.
+This category of scholarship covers not only the full tuition, but also includes housing, meals on campus, a free laptop, spending money and annual trips home for international students after the second year.

 How are scholarship decisions made?

-The selection process begins by determining who should be given an offer of admission based on each applicant’s overall profile.
-Applicants are considered on the basis of documented financial need and upon a thorough assessment by the Ashesi Scholarship Committee of all information gathered during the admissions process for each candidate.
+The selection process begins by determining whether a student qualifies to be admitted into Ashesi, based on each applicant’s overall profile.
+Applicants are then evaluated on the basis of documented financial need; at this stage, a thorough assessment is made of all applicant information gathered by the Scholarship Committee.

 Students in each category are ranked based on the competitiveness of their admissions application.
-Students who receive scholarships typically achieve mostly A’s and B’s on their transcripts and national exam results.
+Students who receive scholarships typically demonstrate that they would be;

 Will an application for a scholarship affect the decision to offer me admission to Ashesi?